 Banks of all sizes are facing an increasing push by federal regulators to go beyond historical risk-management efforts in the wake of the U.S. housing market’s collapse and the 2008 financial crisis.
 They’re being asked to evaluate more thoroughly and to prepare better for worst-case scenarios in the economy and in real estate markets in order to avoid future problems.

-The problem is, there’s not a lot of specific guidance from regulators on this additional “stress testing,” which has led to confusion about which banks must do it, how they should test, and how they’ll be graded on their efforts, according to Mike Lubansky, senior product consultant with Sageworks, a Raleigh, N.C., financial information company that provides stress testing and credit analysis software.
+The problem is, there’s not a lot of specific guidance from regulators on this additional “stress testing,” which has led to confusion about which banks must do it, how they should test, and how they’ll be graded on their efforts, according to Mike Lubansky of Sageworks, a Raleigh, N.C., company that provides stress testing and credit analysis software.

 But Lubansky and other industry players heavily involved in stress testing have some helpful advice about what to expect and how to benefit from the process.